Tel: 020 8240 4188

 Dr Norton also teaches and writes about the production and consumption of both institutionalised and vernacular histories, particularly the socio-political and ethical functions that different forms of past-talk have.
 She has written a number of articles and books on this subject including Liberating Histories (Abingdon: Routledge, 2018) and Doing History (Abingdon: Routledge, 2011).
 In June 2016 she organised a conference with artists, activists and radical archivists entitled Pasts without History: politics and the practical past and is preparing contributions from the conference for a special edition of the theory journal Rethinking History.
-She is currently writing about art and the counter/actual as a form of past talk and how it has been used in anti-colonial strategies of resistance.
+She is currently writing about art as a form of past talk and how it has been used in anti-colonial strategies of resistance and as a means of discussing the ethical issues arising from migration.

 Dr Norton is co-editor responsible for the Ottoman Empire in an AHRC-funded bibliographical history project Christian-Muslim Relations: A Bibliographical History 1500-1900 (CMR1900) and has edited a number of volumes arising from the project.
 She is also leading a project working with teachers and educationalists to produce teaching materials from the CMR1900 volumes.

-She is also the co-academic editor for the journal Anatolian Studies and is on the editorial board of Rethinking History.
+She is also the co-academic editor for the journal Anatolian Studies and is on the editorial board of the journals Rethinking History and Studies in Religion.

 Dr Norton has taught modules on the crusades, corsairing in the Mediterranean, interactions in the early modern Indian Ocean, global exploration, religious conflict in the Balkans, Palestine-Israel and the socio-cultural role of vernacular and institutionalised past-talk.
 She currently teaches the following modules: